isomerpages/moh-corp/_ageing-well/Ageing In The Community.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/aged_couple_resting_park_min.jpg">
 </div>
-<p>Active aging is about enjoying a better and longer quality of life!
+<p>Active ageing is about enjoying a better and longer quality of life!
 It
 goes beyond staying healthy.
 It's also about you staying engaged and enjoying every aspect of life; physically, socially, or mentally.</p>
-<p>Having an active aging mindset means finding ways for yourself to participate
+<p>Having an active ageing mindset means finding ways for yourself to participate
 in activities, stay connected with others, make the most of each day.</p>
 <p>Staying active not only boosts your well-being but also helps maintain
 your independence and sense of purpose.
 It helps you stay strong, bounce